CLimate Leadership summit 4: September 12, 2019

 Goshen College, Goshen, Indiana

-We are excited to announce our 4th Climate Leadership Summit will be held in Goshen on September 12, 2019.
+We are excited to announce our 4th Climate Leadership Summit will be held in Goshen on September 12, 2019, hosted along with Mayor Jeremy Stutsman of Goshen.
 CLS4 will bring the same relentless focus on bringing city leaders information and tools that can help them in their resiliency efforts.
 We listened to the feedback from CLS3 and are taking the opportunity this year to focus on water security, flooding, and stormwater through a variety of lenses: policy, management, utilities, and climate.
-If you are interested in this Summit, please contact firstname.lastname@example.org
+If you are interested in this Summit, please contact email@example.com

 The Climate Leadership Summit is our annual, statewide conference specially designed for mayors, city leaders, and community partners to discuss how to prepare for the changing climate.
 We focus on mitigation and adaptation through green jobs, renewable energy, public health, sustainable food, water conservation, communication, and youth engagement, among many other important topics.
 We celebrate the progress Indiana communities have already achieved and give cities the opportunity to share best practices.
 Check this amazing video about last year’s #CLS3!